ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Technology and the Role It Plays on Modern Man - <a href="https://medium.com/@shehzadigul019/technology-and-the-role-it-plays-on-modern-man-f0ffb66a255b" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Journey from Google’s Guide to App Architecture to Clean Architecture - <a href="https://medium.com/@motefa1/my-journey-from-googles-guide-to-app-architecture-to-clean-architecture-3d2ff606efd4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shehzadi Gul`**
+✍️ **posted by `Mohamed Atef`**

-<blockquote>Technology has completely changed the way of living, working, or relating to the world.
-From smartphones to introducing artificial…</blockquote>
+<blockquote>As an Android engineer, what do you prefer for your app’s architecture: Google’s Guide to App Architecture or Clean Architecture?
+links…</blockquote>

 <h3>2.
 Boredom sends me to Android & Windows, frustration brings me back to Apple - <a href="https://medium.com/macoclock/boredom-sends-me-to-android-windows-frustration-brings-me-back-to-apple-52e2be847328" target="_blank" rel="noopener noreferrer">link</a></h3>